openstack/cloudkitty-specs/specs/template.rst

 Testing
 =======

 Please discuss how the change will be tested.
-We especially want to know what tempest tests will be added.
+Detail howe you intend to test this (unit tests only ? with tempest ?).
 It is assumed that unit test coverage will be added so that doesn't need to be mentioned explicitly, but discussion of why you think unit tests are sufficient and we don't need to add more tempest tests would need to be included.

 Is this untestable in gate given current limitations (specific hardware /